 Examples of brand assets

-It’s always best to study from the best so let’s look at the examples of brand assets that do not need any further introduction.
+It’s always best to study from the best so let’s look at brand asset examples that do not need any further introduction.

 McDonalds: I’m Lovin’ It